Mistakes sellers make. How to avoid them.

 Here are three important tasks that, when done early – even before the sale – will set sellers well on their way to a hassle-free property settlement.

-1. Find the Certificate of Title
+1. Find the certificate of title

 Each Certificate of Title has two copies: one original, held by Landgate, and one duplicate copy, held by the owner.
 If the property is under mortgage, the bank will hold the duplicate Title.